-- 11 Mr Bonis sets out several matters within the Section 42A Report.
+- Mr Bonis sets out several matters within the Section 42A Report.
 They relate to satisfying the legislation and tests as set out under the various planning matters as set out under the NPS:UD and NPS:HPL.
-Other matters are set out below.

-- 12 Given the further information was supplied on the 20th February 2025 as set out above within the s.42 report Mr Bonis asked for more evidence such as;

-- a) Addressing the infrastructure provision

-- b) Traffic effects assessment

-- c) Flood risk assessment
+Other relevant matters include infrastructure provision, flood risk and transport. - Given the further information was supplied on the 20th February 2025 as set out in (3) and (4) above, within the s.42 report Mr Bonis asked for more evidence such as; - a) Infrastructure provision (including a geotechnical report) - b) Transport effects assessment - c) Flood risk assessment

-- d) Outline Development Plan